akashacms/akashacms-booknav/guide/index.html.md

 title: AskashaCMS "Book-style-navigation" plugin documentation
 ---

-The `akashacms-booknav` plugin is inspired by the Drupal `book` content type.
+The `@akashacms/plugins-booknav` plugin is inspired by the Drupal `book` content type.
 It consists of a tree-structured arrangement of pages, and at the content-area bottom of each page is navigational aids showing the "Next" and "Previous" items in the "book", as well as part of the book hierarchy.

-The part of `akashacms-booknav` which works correctly generates an indented listing of all the child documents to the current document.
+The part of `@akashacms/plugins-booknav` which works correctly generates an indented listing of all the child documents to the current document.
 The `akashacms-breadcrumbs` plugin is useful in combination, as it automatically traces the hierarchy up to the website root directory.

 # Installation